1337Core/pasteimg/README.md

 # pasteimg

-Tiny CLI that saves the current clipboard image to `~/Downloads` as a JPEG (default) or PNG (with `--lossless`).
-The file name is a short, deterministic 5‑char SHA‑256 prefix.
-On macOS, the saved file is revealed in Finder.
+tiny cli that saves the current clipboard image to your downloads folder as jpeg (default) or png (with `--lossless`). on macos, the saved file is revealed in finder.

-## Platform
+## platform
-- macOS only.
-Relies on Finder integration and assumes a `~/Downloads` directory.
+- macos only

-## Installation
+## installation

 ```
 cargo build --release
 ```

- - Binary output: `target/aarch64-apple-darwin/release/pasteimg`
+ - binary output: `target/aarch64-apple-darwin/release/pasteimg`
- - Apple Silicon default: builds for `aarch64-apple-darwin`.
-For Intel Macs: `cargo build --release --target x86_64-apple-darwin`.
+ - apple silicon default: builds for `aarch64-apple-darwin`. for intel macs: `cargo build --release --target x86_64-apple-darwin`.
- - install into your `PATH` (may require `sudo`):
+ - install into your `path` (may require `sudo`):

 ```
 mv target/aarch64-apple-darwin/release/pasteimg /usr/local/bin/
 ```

-## Usage
+## usage
 ```
-pasteimg           # saves clipboard image as JPEG
+pasteimg
-pasteimg --lossless  # saves clipboard image as PNG
+pasteimg --lossless
 ```

-## Behavior
-- Reads the current image from the clipboard.
-- Saves to `~/Downloads/<hash>.jpg` by default, or `~/Downloads/<hash>.png` with the `--lossless` flag.
-- Reveals the saved file in Finder.
-- Local-only: reads the clipboard and writes to disk; no network access.
- - Overwrite note: files with the same 5‑char hash overwrite existing ones.

-## License
+## license
-- MIT — see the `LICENSE` file for details.
+- mit — see the `license` file.